hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/09-classification.md

 Categorical problems involve at least one categorical variable.
 For instance, given a penguin's bill length and bill depth, what's its species?
 We might ask a categorical model to predict the most likely category or we might ask it to tell us the probabilities of each category.

 We can't pass string-valued variables into a fitter, so we need to convert the strings into numbers.
-Since these categories are nominal (not ordinal), equality/inequality is the only meaningful operation, so the numbers should only indicate which strings are the same as each other and which are different.
+Since these categories are nominal (not ordinal), equality/inequality is the only meaningful operation.
+The numbers should only indicate which strings are the same as each other and which are different.

 Pandas has a function, [pd.factorize](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.factorize.html), to turn unique categories into unique integers and an index to get the original strings back.
 (You can also use Pandas's [categorical dtype](https://pandas.pydata.org/docs/user_guide/categorical.html).)